Skyline Community Search over Edge-Attributed Bipartite Graphs: Experiment

 \subsection{Case study}

-\textbf{Comparison with different models.} As shown in Fig.~\ref{fig4}, we carried out a case study on a subset of the IMDB dataset.
-Given that each edge in the dataset lacks attribute information, we assigned two-dimensional attribute values to each edge.
-The first dimension signifies the duration of an actor's performance, and the second dimension denotes the actor's remuneration; both dimensions contain synthetic attribute information.
-When we focus on the performance of single dimension (where $d$=$1$) and query for \emph{Dwayne Johnson} with parameters $\alpha$=$2$ and $\beta$=$2$, both the algorithm proposed by \cite{khaouid2015k} and our algorithm yield consistent results, as shown in Fig.\ref{fig5}(a).
-This consistency validates the accuracy of our algorithm.
-When we take into account the two-dimensional attribute values, setting $\alpha$=$2$ and $\beta$=$3$, the communities identified by the algorithm proposed by \cite{liu2023distributed} are illustrated in Fig.\ref{fig5}(b).
-In contrast, the communities identified by the algorithm proposed by\cite{wang2021efficient} for the first dimension alone are shown in Fig.\ref{fig5}(c).
-The ESCs found by our algorithm are displayed in Fig.~\ref{fig5}(c) and Fig.~\ref{fig5}(d).
-The case study's outcomes clearly indicate that our algorithm's ESCs have a denser structure compared to those identified by\cite{liu2023distributed}.
-Our algorithm effectively filters out edges with minimal attribute values in the second dimension, such as $e_{13}$ and $e_{23}$, which highlights its precision in identifying more relevant solutions.
-Moreover, while\cite{wang2021efficient} identifies an ESC with $f(H_1) = (11,3)$, our algorithm not only recognizes $H_1$ but also uncovers an additional ESC with $f(H_2) = (10,5)$.
-These two ESCs are non-dominated and each excels in one dimension, underscoring that our method can discover more comprehensive and precise solutions in bipartite graphs with multi-dimensional attribute values than the approach by\cite{wang2021efficient}.
+\textbf{Comparison with different models.} As shown in Figure~\ref{fig4}, we carried out a case study on a subset of the IMDB dataset.
+Given that each edge in the dataset lacks attribute information, ``$e_{ij}$'' represents the edge between the $i$-th movie and the $j$-th director, we assigned three-dimensional attribute values to each edge.
+The first dimension signifies the duration of a director's performance, the second dimension denotes the director's remuneration, and the third dimension represents the director's rating.
+All three dimensions encompass synthetic attribute information.
+Figure~\ref{fig4}(a) showcases the initial state of the community.
+When we focus on the performance of a single dimension (where $d$=$1$) and query vertex for \emph{Brad Pitt} with parameters $\alpha = 2$ and $\beta = 4$,the communities identified by the algorithm proposed by \cite{liu2023distributed} are illustrated in Figure~\ref{fig4}(b).
+In contrast, the communities identified by the algorithm proposed by \cite{wang2021efficient} for the first dimension alone are shown in Figure~\ref{fig4}(c).
+The ESCs found by our algorithm are displayed in Figure~\ref{fig4}(d).
+The case study's outcomes clearly indicate that our algorithm's ESCs have a denser structure compared to those identified by \cite{liu2023distributed}.
+Our algorithm effectively filters out edges with minimal attribute values in the second dimension, such as $e_{35}$ and $e_{36}$, which highlights its precision in identifying more relevant solutions.
+Moreover, while \cite{wang2021efficient} identifies an ESC with $f(H_1)$, our algorithm not only recognizes $H_1$ but also uncovers an additional ESC with $f(H_2) = (8,10,9)$.
+They are non-dominated, each excels in one dimension, underscoring that our design can discover more precise solutions in bipartite graphs with multi-dimensional attribute values than prior art\cite{wang2021efficient}.